human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day2a_assembly.md

 ## Hifiasm

-Hifiasm is written as a binary file.
+Hifiasm is compiled into a single binary file, and, when executed, it manages all tasks and parallelism under one parent process.
 You can run it the same on a VM in the cloud or in an HPC.

 For a human sample with around 40X HiFi and 30X UL and either HiC or trio phasing Hifiasm can assemble with:
 * 64 cores